PeterCamilleri/mini_readline/README.md

 from the user and control what is displayed.
 This gem automatically adapts to the environment and plugs in the needed object.
 This can be overridden where special io needs exist.

+### Auto-Complete
+The mini readline gem comes with two auto-complete engines.
+These are:
+* MiniReadline::FileFolderSource - A simple, in-line auto-complete for files
+and folders that do **not** contain embedded spaces.
+* MiniReadline::QuotedFileFolderSource - A simple, in-line auto-complete for
+files and folders embedded in quotes "foo bar.rb" that may contain spaces.
+This is the default auto-complete data source.

 ## Demo
 A simple demo of mini_readline in action is available.
 To access this demo use